Interview Q&A | "Do You Have Any Questions for Us?"

 Or perhaps you want to take this question as a chance to show some interest in the interviewers and their professional background, especially since one of them may be your future supervisor.
 Try something like, “What brought you here?” or “What’s your favorite thing about working here?” or be bold and ask, “What’s the biggest challenge you’ve faced as a team?”

 Another type of question that is usually welcomed by interviewers is anything that shows you are interested not only in landing the job, but in excelling as well.
-For example, you could ask, "What do success and achievement look like in this role?" or "What are the top three items you'd want this person to complete in their first 30 days on the job?"
+For example, you could ask, "What does success look like in this role?" or "What are the top three items you'd want this person to complete in their first 30 days on the job?"

 Pro Tip: Don't be shy about jotting down questions in advance and referring to them when prompted.
 Most interviewers will understand that even the most experienced job applicants can feel a bit frazzled during an interview.
 It's okay to bring some notes into the interview with you.
 This way you can be sure you'll remember to share all of the strengths you would bring to the position.